The Legend of Zelda: 1986–1997: 2D origins

 The next game, Link's Awakening, for Nintendo's Game Boy, is the first Zelda for a handheld, and the first set outside Hyrule and to exclude Princess Zelda.
 Link's Awakening was re-released, in full color, as a launch game for the Game Boy Color in 1998 as Link's Awakening DX.
 This remaster features additions such as an extra color-based dungeon and a photo shop that allows interaction with the Game Boy Printer.
-Link's Awakening DX was released on the 3DS' Virtual Console on June 7, 2011.
+Link's Awakening DX was released on the Nintendo 3DS Virtual Console in June 2011.
 An HD remake of Link's Awakening was released for the Nintendo Switch in 2019.